-Potlatch is an 84-acre park with camping and water access, also along the Hood Canal.
-I think it’s a little more scenic than Twahna because of the fallen logs and visible tree-capped hillsides.
+Potlatch is an 84-acre park with camping and water access with scenic fallen logs and tree-capped hillsides.
 It also has … buried treasure!
 Read on to see what we found 🙂

-Totally getting to the treasure.
+Ok, so totally getting to the treasure part.
 But first, what’s a Potlatch?
-The internets say a Potlatch is a Native American tradition among the tribes of the northwest coast that involves a ceremonial feast where possessions are given away or destroyed to display wealth or enhance prestige.
+The internets say a Potlatch is a Native American tradition among northwest coastal tribes that involves a ceremonial feast.
+Possessions are given away or destroyed to display wealth or enhance prestige.

 That is interesting though, given that the kids and I found buried treasure there — in the form of a circa 1930s glass bottle we dug up from the cliffside!!